sa2c/high-performance-matlab/_episodes/05-MATLAB Parallel Computing Toolbox.md

 >* The number of workers requested should not be more than that specified in the profile preferences.
 If we request more workers than those specified in the profile, MATLAB throws an error.
+>* Parpool can be quite hungry when it comes to ram useage.
+Each worker has essentially its own matlab enviroment therefore ram useage when using a parpool can be quite considerable.
 {: .callout}

 > ## matlabpool